EarlPitts/bsc-thesis/thesis.md

 My current solution relies on `bpftool`, which is a tool used for managing BPF programs.
 Without it, the `bpf()` system call would have to be called manually.
+The sources of bpftool can be found in the kernel repository.[^fn8] It can be installed with `make install`.

 ### Docker